WilliamBMitchell/ctf/2021 Cyber-Fasttrack Spring/Binary/BH01/README.md

 ## Solution

 I believe I solved this one in an unintended manner.
-I first ran the program to see what I was wording with:
+I first ran the program to see what I was working with:

 ```console
 root@osboxes:~/Downloads/bh01# ./bh01